SamuelWhitby/LiDAR-GS-Benchmark/README.md

 <p align="center"><img src=images/colour-palettes.png alt="Colourblind Colour Palette" width="950px" /></p>

 ## References
-I would like ot thank the following for making their work open source, and wish to continue this trend so that others can gain insight into current ground segmentation approaches.
+I would like to thank the following for making their work open source, and I wish to continue this trend so that others can gain insight into current ground segmentation approaches.
 ```
 @inproceedings{himmelsbach2010fast,
   title={Fast segmentation of 3d point clouds for ground vehicles},